HectorJarque/HectorJarque/README.md

 ## About

-Full-Stack developer focused on **Angular + Spring Boot**, building real applications with clean structure and maintainable architecture.
+Full-Stack developer working with **Kotlin, Spring Boot and Angular**, building complete applications from backend to frontend with a focus on structure and maintainability.

-Background in fintech environments where reliability and structure are not optional.
+Experience in fintech environments where reliability, consistency and clean architecture matter.

 I focus on:
-- Angular apps with clean state and structure
-- Spring Boot APIs that don’t become spaghetti
+- Designing scalable backend systems with Kotlin + Spring Boot
-- Writing code that is easy to scale later
+- Building responsive and structured frontend apps with Angular
+- Connecting both layers through clean and well-defined APIs
+- Thinking in end-to-end system design, not isolated features

 Outside coding: automation, music, and gaming.